-Expansion program: The expansion program at the Eau Claire deposit targets the southeast margin of the existing inferred mineral resource, which is currently defined by 204,000 ounces ("oz") at 11.81 g/t Au (using a 2.5 g/t Au cut-off grade).
+The Expansion Program at the Eau Claire deposit targets the southeast margin of the existing inferred mineral resource, which is currently defined by 204,000 ounces ("oz") at 11.81 grams per tonne ("g/t") Au (using a 2.5 g/t Au cut-off grade).
 This drill program is designed to add ounces between defined resource blocks as well as to the east of the resource.
-To date, Fury Gold has drilled twenty holes targeting the southeast margin of the Eau Claire Resource with nine drill holes intersecting resource grade and width or higher including: 23.27 g/t Au over 7.09m, 11.56 g/t Au over 6.04m, 59.3 g/t Au over 1m, 8.87 g/t Au over 3m, 59.3 g/t Au over 0.96m and 4.89 g/t Au over 2.94m.
-Results from the four holes completed in 2022 are pending.
+To date, Fury Gold has drilled twenty holes targeting the southeast margin of the Eau Claire Resource with eleven drill holes intersecting resource grade and width or higher including: 23.27 g/t Au over 7.09m, 11.56 g/t Au over 6.04m, 59.3 g/t Au over 0.96m and 4.89 g/t Au over 2.94m.
+Results from the four holes completed in the second quarter of 2022 were released on August, 2022 and included 4.43 g/t Au over 1.43m and 4.60 g/t Au over 1.25m.
+Two additional holes were completed in October 2022.

-The Exploration drilling program along the Eau Claire deposit trend aims to significantly expand the Eau Claire deposit by testing a diverse set of targets.
-In 2022 the focus will be on two targets to the west ('Hinge' and 'Limb', collectively "Western Extension").
+The exploration drilling program along the Eau Claire deposit trend continues to demonstrate the potential to significantly expand the Eau Claire deposit to the west.
+The focus during 2022 has been on the Western Hinge, Limb (Gap Zone) as well as along the north limb of the anticline.
 All exploration targets within the Deposit Trend have the potential to significantly expand the Eau Claire mineralized footprint.
 The potential for high-grade gold mineralization to continue down plunge and along strike to the east is supported by gradient array IP chargeability data where the intersection of primary and secondary shear zones has been imaged approximately 600m to 800m to the east of the existing limits of drilling at the Eau Claire deposit.
-The recently discovered Hinge target located on the western flank of the defined Eau Claire resource is characterized by a westerly plunging anticline that defines the overall geometry of the deposit.
-The anticline is interpreted to extend approximately one kilometre to the west based on geologic mapping and geophysical data that shows a westerly plunging conductivity anomaly imaging sediments hosted in the core of the fold.
+The Hinge target located on the western flank of the defined Eau Claire resource is characterized by a westerly plunging anticline that defines the overall geometry of the deposit.

+The anticline is interpreted to extend a minimum of one kilometre to the west based on geologic mapping and geophysical data that shows a westerly plunging conductivity anomaly imaging sediments hosted in the core of the fold.
 All four holes the Company completed in 2021 testing the Hinge geometry intercepted multiple zones of gold mineralization.
-Drill hole 21EC-041, the westernmost drill hole completed to date, intercepted seven zones of gold mineralization over a 110m drill width including 3.0m of 9.36 g/t gold, 3.0m of 3.38 g/t gold and 1.5m of 4.94 g/t gold.
+Drill hole 21EC-041, the westernmost drill hole completed to date, intercepted seven zones of gold mineralization over a 110m drill width including 3.0m of 9.36 grams per tonne ("g/t") gold, 3.0m of 3.38 g/t gold and 1.5m of 4.94 g/t gold.

-On August 3, 2022, the Company announced results from seven drill holes, which the Company believes demonstrates the potential to significantly expand the deposit to the west at the Hinge Target.
-Drill holes 22EC-046, 22EC-047 and 22EC-048 targeted a 150 to 200m extension of the intercept of 3.0m of 9.36 g/t gold from drill hole 21EC-041 (see news release dated November 29, 2021).
+On August 3, 2022 the Company released results from three holes completed at the Hinge in the second quarter of 2022.
 All three drill holes intercepted multiple zones of gold mineralization, with hole 22EC-048 exhibiting four zones of high grade and broad widths of more moderate grade, including 3.50m of 4.79 g/t gold, 1.00m of 14.19 g/t gold, 3.50m of 5.86 g/t gold, 1.00m of 20.6 g/t gold and 17.50m of 1.29 g/t Au.
-The Company believes these intercepts represent the apex of the targeted fold hinge and reflects the deposit geometry that the technical team believes could deliver significant resource growth.
-The Hinge Zone drilling to date demonstrates a potential 20%, or 330m, increase to the mineralized strike length of the Eau Claire Deposit with results pending from additional drill holes located 100 metres further west of the reported intercepts.